-14. Respondents agree to grant Complainant's reasonable accommodation request and allow her to have an assistance animal (dog) live with her at the subject dwelling.
+14. Respondents agree to grant Complainant's reasonable accommodation request and allow her to have an assistance animal live with her at the subject dwelling.
 Complainant agrees she is solely responsible for the conduct of her assistance animal.
-Complainant agrees to follow all of Respondents' rules, regulations and the terms of her lease agreement.
+Complainant agrees to follow all of Respondents' rules, regulations, covenants and bylaws.

-Respondents agree all rules, regulations, covenants and lease agreements will be enforced fairly and without discrimination, harassment or retaliation.
+Respondents agree all rules, regulations, covenants and bylaws will be enforced fairly and without discrimination, harassment or retaliation.